codykrieger/blue_sparks/README.md

 -------

 ![thoughtbot](http://thoughtbot.com/images/tm/logo.png)

-High Voltage is maintained and funded by [thoughtbot, inc](http://thoughtbot.com/community)

-Thank you to all [the contributors](https://github.com/thoughtbot/high_voltage/contributors)!
+for their awesome high_voltage gem.

 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

 License
 -------

-High Voltage is Copyright © 2009-2011 thoughtbot.
+BlueSparks is Copyright © 2011 Cody Krieger.
 It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.